-Deliverers, assessors and internal verifiers (IVs) are appointed by the recognised centre and approved by Skillsfirst through the external verifier (EV).
+Deliverers, assessors, moderators and internal verifiers (IVs) are appointed by the recognised centre and approved by Skillsfirst through the external verifier (EV).

-4.3 Deliverers, assessors and internal verifiers
+4.3 Deliverers, assessors, moderators and internal verifiers

-While the Training, Assessment and Quality Assurance (TAQA) units and the assessor/ verifier (A/V) units are valued as qualifications for centre staff, they are not currently a requirement for these qualifications.
-However, staff should hold, or be working towards, teaching/training qualifications and have sufficient experience and/or qualifications for competent delivery and assessment of the unit.
+While the Training, Assessment and Quality Assurance (TAQA) units and the assessor/verifier (A/V) units are valued as qualifications for centre staff, they are not currently a requirement for these qualifications.
+However, staff should hold, or be working towards, teaching/training qualifications and have sufficient experience and/or qualifications for competent delivery, assessment, moderation or verification of the unit.